 Always consider heading out in a pair as a minimum, its obviously much safer and if one has an accident, the other can help deal with it.
 If you can head out in a group, all the better.
 Remember in a group to take more than a 2 man bothy shelter!

 Make sure you bring all the maps you need, so you can change plans once you have arrived.
 If your staying in a guest house, let the owners know your desired route and what time you think you will be back.
 Don't make your times un-realistic.
 Remember moving in snow takes you between 10 to 25% longer, depending on the snow and weather conditions.
+It could even be double the time you take in the summer.

 The Lakes and Wales are a lot tamer than Scotland, Wales being less tame than the Lake District.
 Drop in to the wrong valley in the Lakes and you can pretty much say there will be a habited farm house or building somewhere in the local vicinity.
 Do this in Wales and its less likely to be the case, but still likely in many places.
-Drop into the wrong valley in Scotland and you can be kilometres and kilometres away from the nearest habitation and its a whole lot more serious than you had bargained for.
+Drop into the wrong valley in Scotland and you can be kilometres and kilometres away from the nearest habitation and its become a whole lot more serious than you had bargained for.
 Scottish weather changes very quickly, especially in the Western Highlands.
 If you are going to Scotland, make sure you have the experience to take you where you want to go, meaning good to excellent navigation skills, good understanding of snow pack and avalanche awareness and a good understanding of weather conditions and how to read forecasts as it really is a different kettle of fish up there.
-I recently learnt that the Scottish Mountains cover roughly the same area as the Austrian Alps roughly, thats a pretty big area when you think about it!
+I recently learnt that the Scottish Mountains cover roughly the same area as the Austrian Alps, thats a pretty big area when you think about it.
 Check the avalanche forecasts from Scottish Avalanche Information Service and get as clued up as possible.
 Stick to safe routes.
 Only push your boundaries as far as your experience allows.
 Plan shorter days, make sure you are back in daylight hours.
 Get local knowledge.

 Avalanches: The don't happen in the UK..... don't bet your life on it!

-This year has been a great reminder already that avalanches do happen in the UK and not just in Scotland alone.
+The Winter of 2016 has already been a great reminder already that avalanches do happen in the UK and not just in Scotland alone.
 Avalanches happen in the Lakes as well as Wales and other regions.
 This year we have had a large dump of snow at the start to middle of November, this was followed quickly by a 'Spring' like high-pressure, giving low valley temps, higher summit temps and warm sunshine on all easterly facing slopes.
 What ensued looked like Spring like avalanches all over the Lakes, but not just on easterly slopes.
 Avalanches were happening due to loaded slopes from wind deposited snow, warm temps from inversions, direct sunshine and wet ground that the snow fell on.
 Some were pretty big.
 Up the Glenridding Valley there were quite a few, but all on slopes which didn't cause issues as they are not walked/run on, Greenside (opposite Raise Ski Tow) had up to 6 medium slides, again on slopes that aren't crossed regularly, but there were footsteps across the area's where slides had happened on following days!!
 Be aware, just because an avalanche has happened in a certain area, doesn't mean to say another one won't happen.
 In fact, in the case of Greenside this November, the avalanche debris showed that this slope was MORE likely to avalanche again due to the sun during the day heating up the snow, the wind deposited slabs of snow and the wet ground underneath.
 If you see avalanche debris, make sure you avoid that area, it is a warning sign.
-Think abbot the rest of your route and this aspect, adjust your planned route if necessary.
+Think about the rest of your route and this aspect, adjust your planned route if necessary.

 Above Keswick there was a large avalanche in Applethwaite Gill (copyright Rob Grange) with plenty of debris in the gully below, that only hours before had a call out for the Keswick Mountain Rescue Team.